Hiring for Safety in Youth Ministry

 - have a confirmed valid driver's license and record clear of violations (if driving youth)

-Competencies for Ministry to/with Youth: Religious professionals can use this tool as a guideline for healthy best practices in hiring volunteers and staff and evaluating existing teams.
+Competencies for Ministry to/with Youth: Religious professionals can use this tool as a guideline for healthy recommended practices in hiring volunteers and staff and evaluating existing teams.
 We know religious professionals aspire to hire the best volunteers and staff to work with youth, and this tool can help religious professionals hire and mentor the right adults.

-Next Best Practice: Screening
+Next Recommended Practice: Screening